 So why were these books embraced by Christian believers?
 What criteria were used to evaluate the authenticity of Gospel accounts of Jesus?

 When was it written?

 The early Christians wanted to rely on the earliest, most reliable accounts of Jesus.
 This makes perfect sense to us today.
-The four biblical gospels were all written in the first century.
-Everyone agrees that John’s gospel was the last written.
-Most scholars believe that Mark’s was first, with Matthew and Luke following soon after.
-There is compelling evidence suggesting that Mark’s gospel was written as early as the 40s AD, which would have been very soon after Jesus’ death and the early spread of the Christian faith.
-Many scholars don’t accept this date, but most feel Mark was written by the 60s and all agree his gospel was finished by the 70s AD.
+The four biblical Gospels were all written in the first century.
+Everyone agrees that John’s Gospel was the last written.
+Most scholars believe Mark’s was first, with Matthew and Luke following soon after.
+There is compelling evidence suggesting Mark’s Gospel was written as early as the 40s AD, which would have been very soon after Jesus’ death and the early spread of the Christian faith.
+Many scholars don’t accept this date, but most feel Mark was written by the 60s and all agree his Gospel was finished by the 70s AD.
 If an alleged account of Jesus was written too late to be credible, it would have been viewed with suspicion.
-The New Testament gospels passed the test of being written early enough to be authentic.
+The New Testament Gospels passed the test of being written early enough to be authentic.

 Who wrote it?

 The early Christians were very concerned with how apostolic the writings were.
 Remember the apostles were men Jesus had personally commissioned to be his formal representatives or ambassadors.
 They were to speak his words with his authority.
 We know this understanding of the prominent role of the apostles of Christ goes back to the earliest followers of Jesus after his death and resurrection.
 So these believers wanted to accept only Gospel accounts and letters written by the apostles or people closely associated with them.
 And the content had to have the ring of authenticity as apostolic writing.